 For more information, including how to register your facility's RMP, see the U.S. Environmental Protection Agency web page on emergency management.
 You can also call the the APCD at (502) 574-6000 or e-mail inquiries to the APCD.

-All stationary sources that are subject to Regulation 5.15 Chemical Accident Prevention Provisions and are located within Louisville/Jefferson County, Kentucky, shall register Risk Management Plans with both the EPA's contractor and the APCD.
+All stationary sources that are subject to Regulation 5.15 Chemical Accident Prevention Provisions and are located within Louisville/Jefferson County, Ky., shall register Risk Management Plans with both the EPA's contractor and the APCD.